 RN-to-Bachelor of Science in Nursing (RN-BSN)

-Chatham's online RN-BSN degree is based on a strong liberal arts and science foundation preparing nursing students with the knowledge, skills, and attitude to perform creatively, ethically, and effectively.
-This nursing program is focused on developing leadership and management skills and increasing the career mobility of the registered nurse.
-It also provides students a gateway for furthering their educations.
+Chatham University's online RN-BSN degree is based on a strong liberal arts and science foundation preparing nursing students with the knowledge, skills, and attitude to perform creatively, ethically, and effectively.
+This nursing program is focused on developing leadership and professionalism skills and increasing the career mobility of the registered nurse.
+The program also provides students a gateway for furthering their education.

 RN-BSN Program Structure (120 Credits)

-The RN-BSN program is taught in an accelerated online distance learning format.
-To successfully complete the RN-BSN program, students are required to complete 120 credit hours in college level courses.
-Students must maintain a cumulative 2.0 or better to be awarded the Bachelor of Science in Nursing (BSN).
+The RN-BSN program is taught in an accelerated asynchronous online distance learning format.
+To successfully complete the RN-BSN program, students are required to complete a minimum total of 120 credit hours in college level courses through transfer credits, completion of the 26 core RN-BSN credits, and other courses as needed.
+Students must maintain a cumulative 2.0 GPA or better to be awarded the Bachelor of Science in Nursing (BSN).

 General Education/Liberal Arts Electives

-All students in the RN-BSN Program must complete a minimum of 120 credit hours in college level courses.
-If a student has not completed 120 credit hours after factoring in the number of credits being transferred in and the 26 credits for the core RN-BSN program they will be required to complete additional credits.
+All students in the RN-BSN Program must complete a minimum total of 120 credit hours in college level courses.
+If a student has not completed a minimum total of 120 credit hours after factoring in the number of credits being transferred in and the 26 required core RN-BSN credits they will be required to complete additional credits.
 A growing selection of general education liberal arts online courses will be available each term to satisfy this requirement.

-While a minor is not required for the BSN degree, students who need more than the 26 credits offered in the core curriculum – or who are interested in business or psychology – might choose to pursue a minor (18 credits) in Business or Psychology through online courses.
-Requirements can be found on the RN-BSN Curriculum page.
-Learn more »
+While a minor is not required for the BSN degree, students who need more than the 26 core RN-BSN credits – or who are interested in business or psychology – might choose to pursue a minor (18 credits) in Business or Psychology through online courses.
+If a student is interested in pursuing a minor they should communicate this to their Nursing Academic Advisor upon admission in order to fit the needed courses into their schedule.